IsraaTahon/The-Pixel-Art-Maker-/README.md

 You can run a hosted version of the app at

-To run a local copy, clone or download the code repository at https://github.com/sarah-maris/udacity-pixel-art.githttps://github.com/sarah-maris/udacity-pixel-art.git.
-If downloaded, unzip the folder and run index.html in your favorite browser.
+To run a local copy, clone or download the code repository at https://github.com/IsraaTahon/The-Pixel-Art-Maker- and run index.html in your favorite browser.